jericson/jericson.github.io/_posts/2015-04-08-customer-support-4.md

       it occurred to me that many of the anonymous tickets are blocked as spam.
 Spammers are unlikely to read our contact form.
 And yes, we do get a lot of spam via our contact form.

+[^3]: It's a tossup whether or not it's a kinder course of action to
+      ignore these tickets or to use our macro.
+It's nearly impossible to send a reply that's both honest and not going to rub a handful of people the wrong way.
+I imagine many people send these tickets with some vague hope that they will get lucky and forget about it a few minutes later.
+On the other hand, this did screw with our data a bit.

 <!--  LocalWords:  Zendesk LocalWords login Shog heyer  wikipedia api
  -->